dddrrreee/cs140e-24win/labs/19-fat32-readonly/README.md

     `hello-fixed.list` to see how the code is laid out.
 Look at the code addresses in the list file and compare them to the linker script.

+    Note that the README below is for a harder version of the lab where you'd modify the linker script.
+Currently we just give you everything for `hello-f.bin` --- you can just compile and copy it to the SDcard.
+You can compute its hash by running the the program in `hash-sd/hash-files`  on `hello-f.bin`.
+For mine I get:

+        ./hash-files ../hello-fixed/hello-f.bin
+        about to hash 2 files
+        HASH: crc of file=<../hello-fixed/hello-f.bin> (nbytes=2704) = 0xf33f6ff8

   - Common mistake: if you get too many files that the staff code does not, recall that `fat32_dirent_attr_t` attributes are a bitwise-or so in general you'll have to bitwise-and them rather than